Your true Icelandic winter adventure awaits. Book your tour now!

 IS IT STILL SAFE TO GO TO ICELAND?

-Yes, it's perfectly safe to visit Iceland.
-Flights and all our tours, except those involving the Blue Lagoon, are operating smoothly.
-While some roads near the eruption site might be closed, the rest of the country continues as usual, with daily life and travel unaffected.
+Yes, visiting Iceland is completely safe.
+Flights and all tours, except those involving the Blue Lagoon, are running as usual.
+Although some roads near the eruption site may be closed, daily life and travel across the rest of the country remain unaffected.

 ARE THE FLIGHTS AFFECTED?